-Sailing the Finest Beaches in Antigua
+Sailing the Best Beaches in Antigua

 If you’re thinking of a Caribbean getaway this year, make sure you’ve considered Antigua for some beautiful coastal sailing.
 Dotted with 365 idyllic beaches, you’ll never be far from an alluring stop off with soft sands, clear waters and coves to explore.
-We’ve selected our favorite beaches in Antigua to help you plan an itinerary…
+We’ve selected our favorite Antigua beaches to help you plan an itinerary…